The Passionate Friends (1949 film)

-The Passionate Friends is a 1949 British romantic drama film directed by David Lean and starring Ann Todd, Claude Rains and Trevor Howard.
-The film is based on The Passionate Friends: A Novel (1913) by H. G. Wells.
+The Passionate Friends (also known as One Woman's Story) is a 1949 British romantic drama film directed by David Lean and starring Ann Todd, Claude Rains and Trevor Howard.
+It was written by Eric Ambler, Stanley Haynes and Lean, based on The Passionate Friends: A Novel (1913) by H. G. Wells.
 It describes a love triangle in which a woman cannot give up her affair with another man.
 The film was entered into the 1949 Cannes Film Festival.

 Plot

 At the Hotel Splendide on a lake in Switzerland, the staff starts their day.
 Cut to Mary, seated in a luxury aircraft.
 Her voiceover recalls her excitement and delight at the first holiday with Howard for years.

 She is half asleep when a man is shown into the adjoining room.

 She remembers a New Year's party, 9 years before: We see that it is that same man, Steven.
 Driving home from the party, Mary remembers her affair with Steven and how much in love they were.
 She dreams of how she refused his proposal because she “wants to belong to herself.”

 Howard goes to Germany and Italy on a business trip.
 Steven calls Mary.
 She goes to his apartment for lunch.
 The sun is setting as he recalls their love and they kiss.
 They begin an affair, not thinking about consequences.

 Howard returns.
 They agree he should know.
 Meanwhile, Howard is preoccupied with a pair of theatre tickets that Mary left behind.
 He goes to the theatre and sees the seats are empty.
 Steven brings Mary home; Howard invites him in for a drink.
 Mary sees Howard's program.
 Steven tells Howard they have always been in love.
 Mary tells Steven to leave.

 In the morning he receives a letter from Mary.
 He finds the Justin house full of trunks and dust sheets.
 He confronts Howard, who tells him he does not really know Mary.
 They are leaving for Washington.
 Mary confirms what Howard said and runs upstairs, weeping.

 “That was 9 years ago,” Mary's voiceover returns, wondering what she would have done if she had known he was the man in the adjoining room at the Hotel Splendide.